 I'm lucky enough to live with the expectation of many more days, where I get to return, again and again, to a new start.

-There is always time, whether it's five minutes to reorganize a messy counter, jot down an idea for a paragraph, or even pick out a new color to wear in your closet -- or an hour to write a blog post and have fun picking out my own pictures for it.
+There is always time, whether it's two minutes to take a picture, jot down an idea for a paragraph -- or an hour to write a blog post and have fun picking out my own pictures for it.

 Our lives are full.

 If we are blessed, they will stay that way, because that means we're really LIVING.